Counselling and Psychotherapy

 Stephanie Hanna Ad.
 Dip.
 PsyC MNCS Accred

 We can all feel like we're running on empty sometimes; anxious, stressed or depressed.
-Practicing an Integrative Approach to Counselling and Psychotherapy, I offer confidential 1 to 1 sessions to help individuals talk and work through the difficulties they may be facing in their lives.
-All sessions are now available via an on-line App due to the Coronavirus.
+Practicing an Integrative Approach to Counselling and Psychotherapy, I offer confidential sessions to help either individuals or couples talk and work through the difficulties they may be facing in their lives.
+I work in a safe, non-judgemental space to help you to move forward to resolve your issues and reach your goals.

-As well as experience running my own practice, I also have experience with Place2Be, working with students and young people.
+As well as experience running my own practice, I also have experience with Place2Be as well as working with Uni and College students and people of all ages and walks of life.
 I am an Accredited Registrant member of the National Counselling Society.

 Support That Makes a Difference